 2. Peyto Lake and Bow Summit

-Just 5 km up the road lies one of the most famous stops along the Icefields Parkway, Peyto Lake.
+Just 5 km up the road lies one of the most famous Icefields Parkway stops – Peyto Lake.
 The lake is renowned for its brilliant aqua colour created by the meltwater from the Wapta Glacier.
+If you’re visiting Banff National Park, make sure you add Peyto Lake to your trip itinerary.
 You can get some beautiful photos of the lake from the viewing platform which is a short walk from the parking lots, or you can take the trail up to Bow Summit for even better views.
+It takes about 20 minutes to reach the viewing platform.
+If you’re travelling in winter, you may need snow shoes as the snow is very deep and your feet can easily fall through.

 - Distance from Lake Louise: 44 km